joshukraine/ofreport.com/content/articles/2009-01-20-welcome-bryan-shufelt.md

 date: "2009-01-20 05:20:51"
 author: "Joshua Steele"
 preview: >
   This week, we are excited to announce the arrival of a new ETO team member: missionary Bryan Shufelt.
-Bryan served here in Ukraine with us during <a href="http://cmoproject.org/" target="_blank">CMO 2006</a>, and proved himself a capable and faithful minister of the Gospel.
-Bryan is sent out <a href="http://www.fairparkbaptist.org/" target="_blank">Fairpark Baptist Church</a> in Fort Worth, Texas.
+Bryan served here in Ukraine with us during CMO 2006, and proved himself a capable and faithful minister of the Gospel.
+Bryan is sent out Fairpark Baptist Church in Fort Worth, Texas.
 tags:
 - bryan shufelt
 - ministry